mialkin/docs/csharp/concurrency/threadlocal-asynclocal.md

 // 5 10
 ```

-Using `ThreadLocal` with a regular variable:
+Using `ThreadLocal` with a non-static variable:

 ```csharp
 var a = new A();